horizen-rblx/reanimsource/README.md

 ## 🛠️ The Journey: How We Figured It Out
 *A note for the developer enthusiasts diving into this repository.*

 Building a flawless, high-performance reanimation suite that supports thousands of custom `.lua` animation files without completely locking up the executor was an architectural challenge.
-Here is a breakdown of the hurdles we faced and how we architected the "Zen Method" to solve them:
+Here is a breakdown of the hurdles we faced and how we architected the "Reanim Method" to solve them:

 ### 1. Separation of Concerns (Frontend vs. Engine)
 Originally, many reanimation scripts bundle everything into one massive, unreadable file.
 We separated the architecture into two distinct halves: